 Convertible Bonds

-These corporate bonds can be converted into a predetermined number of the issuing company’s equity shares.
+These can be converted into a predetermined number of the issuing company’s equity shares.
 They offer lower interest rates but the potential for capital appreciation.

 Other Types

-• Junk Bonds: High-yield bonds with lower credit ratings, indicating higher risk.
+- Junk Bonds: High-yield with lower credit ratings, indicating higher risk.

-• Inflation-Protected Bonds: Bonds, such as TIPS (Treasury Inflation-Protected Securities), designed to protect investors from inflation by adjusting the principal based on inflation rates.
+- Inflation-Protected Bonds: Instruments, such as TIPS (Treasury Inflation-Protected Securities), designed to protect investors from inflation by adjusting the principal based on inflation rates.

 Comparison to Other Securities

-• Investment Objective: Bond mutual funds invest in a diversified portfolio of bonds, which helps reduce risk through diversification.
+- Investment Objective: Mutual funds invest in a diversified portfolio of bonds, which helps reduce risk through diversification.

-• Liquidity: Individual bonds may be less liquid than bond mutual funds, which can be bought or sold on any business day.
+- Liquidity: Individual issues may be less liquid than mutual funds, which can be bought or sold on any business day.

-• Management: Mutual funds are managed by professionals, whereas individual bond investments require active management by the investor.
+- Management: Mutual funds are managed by professionals, whereas individual investments require active management by the investor.

 Advantages